 Maybe you're a web designer, a tax specialist, or make wooden rocking chairs out of your garage.
 In this scenario, you'll need a way for people to contact you other than email, or contact forms.
 You have to generate leads, and you deal with valued customers, and potential customers directly.

 Is it okay to just use your home phone, or cell phone as your business line?

 Absolutely!
-If other people, or businesses want to do business with you they will, and could care less what kind of contact number you have.
-They have an agenda, and their main objective is simply to speak with you to discuss a proposition, or proposal.
+If other people or businesses want to do business with you, they will, and could care less what kind of contact number you have.
+They have an agenda, and their primary objective is just to speak with you to discuss a proposition, or proposal.
 However, you wouldn't want to plaster your home, or cell phone number everywhere the same way you might a business contact number.
 A rule of thumb here is just to use it when it makes sense.
-If you're contacted via email, or social media from someone you have an interest in working with, go ahead and share your main contact number, or ask them to share theirs, and set up a time to hop on the phone.
+If you're contacted via email or social media from someone you have an interest in working with, go ahead and share your primary contact number, or ask them to share theirs, and set up a time to hop on the phone.

 Let's face it.
-If you've been successful at operating a home-based business that's something to be proud of, and having an 800 number attached to that business can carry a bit of prestige for a lot of us.
+If you've been successful at operating a home-based business that's something to be proud of and having an 800 number attached to that company can carry a bit of prestige for a lot of us.
 This is why a vanity 800 number might still be a viable option even if direct contact with potential customers isn't crucial to your business.
-It's still not a number you would want listed out in the wild if you don't have a lot of time to take calls.
+It's still not a number you would want to be listed out in the wild if you don't have a lot of time to take calls.
 It is a way to sort of have your cake, and eat it too though.
-With a vanity number you can have those calls forwarded to your main phone, or cell.
+With a vanity number, you can have those calls forwarded to your primary phone or cell.
 This way you can have a business phone number, without the phone line.
 You can have it printed on business cards, and even use it for those scheduled over the phone meetings.

 Daymon H is the owner of Buckeye Web Development, LLC and ServiceInMyArea.com where you can discuss, compare, and review phone service.